theosth/PubMed_MLP-INLPT-WS2023/management/docs/index.md

 1. Dialogue model with chat history: The system will not support to remember the history of the chat.

 # System Architecture

-The *G2 System Architecture* has been designed from scratch to enable custom solutions and for better learning effects.
-However, regarding technologies, the architecture has been heavily inspired by the lecture and tutorials.
+The *G2 PubMed RAG-System Architecture* has been designed from scratch to enable custom solutions and for better learning effects.
+However, regarding technologies, the architecture has been guided by the lecture and tutorials.
 The following graphic shows the architecture and corresponding data flow:

 ![System Architecture](images/System%20Architecture.svg)